iturdikulov/notes/research/Kernighan_and_Ritchie-The_C_programming_language.md

 The authors of this book present the complete guide to ANSI standard C language programming.
-Written by the developers of C, this new version helps readers keep up with the finalized ANSI standard for C while showing how to take advantage of C's rich set of operators, economy of expression, improved control flow, and data structures.
+Written by the developers of C, this new version helps readers keep up with the finalized ANSI standard for C (not latest one) while showing how to take advantage of C's rich set of operators, economy of expression, improved control flow, and data structures.

 Questions and answers formatted as flashcards.

 # Preface /6

-Looks like any popular language changes over the time, and C is not an exception.
+Any popular language changes over the time, and C is not an exception.

 Goal of the [[ANSI_C]] standard
 ?